CGEN (Compugen Ltd.) has impressive results

-Compugen Ltd. (NASDAQ:CGEN) closed Tuesday at $1.44 per share, down from $1.48 a day earlier.
-While Compugen Ltd. has underperformed by -2.70%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CGEN fell by -78.67%, with highs and lows ranging from $7.48 to $1.39, whereas the simple moving average fell by -55.64% in the last 200 days.
+The share price of Compugen Ltd. (NASDAQ:CGEN) fell to $1.47 per share on Monday from $1.50.
+While Compugen Ltd. has underperformed by -2.00%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CGEN fell by -77.24%, with highs and lows ranging from $7.48 to $1.38, whereas the simple moving average fell by -53.33% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now